aaishikdutta/notebook-lm-podcast-audiogram/README.md

 ```bash
 pip install git+https://github.com/openai/whisper.git
 ```
-for more information follow the steps in the (official repo)[https://github.com/openai/whisper].
+for more information follow the steps in the [official repo](https://github.com/openai/whisper).

-2. Then install (ffmpeg)[https://ffmpeg.org/] on your system.
+2. Then install [ffmpeg](https://ffmpeg.org/) on your system.

 3. Modify the audio file name in the script (ideally the audio file should be inside public folder) and run: